content-left-bg.png

 Sharp implements or objects

-Keep blades (e.g. knives, food processors, mandolin, peelers) sufficiently sharp to allow for easy cutting and store in a way that allows safe selection.
+Keep blades (e.g. knives, food processors, mandolin, peelers) sufficiently sharp to allow for easy cutting and store in a way that allows safe selection

 Slips, trips, falls

 Procedures must be in place to immediately manage the removal of all spilt substances (e.g. breakages bin, mop, spill kit for large spills).
+Consult the preventing slips, trips and falls brochure

 Student considerations Control measures